carlosbrando/rails21-book/text/04_ActionPack/16_session.markdown

 ## session(:on)

-Maybe you don't know anymore, but in Rails is possible to turn off sessions:
+Maybe you don't know this anymore, but in Rails is possible to turn off sessions:

 	class ApplicationController < ActionController::Base
 	  session :off